TianfangGuo/319K_Lab10_Tetris/README.md

 # 319K_Lab10_Tetris
-Main program is in SpaceInvaders.C
+Main program is in SpaceInvaders.c